mark-watson/SwiftAI-book/manuscript/docs_qa.md

 ## Using Local Embeddings Vector Database With OpenAI GPT APIs

-We use the OpenAI QA API using gpt-3.5turbo model:
+We use the OpenAI QA API using gpt-3.5turbo model (reformatted to fit the page width):

 ```swift
 let openAiQaHost = "https://api.openai.com/v1/chat/completions"